Our food critic’s 5 most anticipated restaurant openings of 2020 include a big, secret project in Bellevue

 Musang

 On the Seattle episode of PBS’s “No Passport Required,” local chef Melissa Miranda was seen bouncing around town with celebrity chef and TV host Marcus Samuelsson to check out our Filipino food scene.
-Missing on that episode was Miranda’s own restaurant,which was not yet ready when the episode was taped.
+Missing on that episode was Miranda’s own restaurant, which was not yet ready when the episode was taped.
 The wait is over.
 The grand opening of Musang is slated for Jan 9, Miranda said.
 Before giving her staff time off for the holidays, the kitchen did a soft opening, so Miranda doesn’t expect any delays.
 Her Beacon Hill bar-restaurant will showcase classic and contemporary takes on Filipino cuisine, from lumpia to her squid-ink noodle Adobong Pusit Pancit.
 In addition to the restaurant, Miranda also runs the inspirational pop-up, “No Cookbooks Allowed.”

 2524 Beacon Ave.
 S., Seattle, musangseattle.com